EverythingMe/meduza/README.md

 ## What is Meduza

-   Meduza is a cross-language, cross database, loose schema NoSQL data store, with an Object Mapper for easy querying and code integration.
+   Meduza is a cross-language, cross database, loose schema, non-relational NoSQL data store, with an Object Mapper for easy querying and code integration.

    It has a server implemented in Go, and clients currently implemented in both Go and Python.